mohammad21saif/ECS301_HuffmanEncoding/README.md

 # ECS301 Huffman Encoding Project

-This repository contains the Python implementation for the Huffman encoding algorithm.
-Follow the steps below to get started with this project.
+This repository contains the Python implementation for the Huffman encoding algorithm for ECS301 (Principles of Communication) Project.
+The code is used to encode the text in binary and decode it back to original text.

 ## Installation